 From the outset the school focused on the fourfold development of its charges – physical, mental, spiritual and social - to create wellrounded citizens able to contribute positively to community and country.

-In its journey from 21 scholars in 1925 to over 1400 in 2013, SAHS has produced hundreds of outstanding women who have made their mark in a wide range of disciplines – medicine, law, education, international affairs, finance, religion, politics and sports – with many achieving firsts in their respective fields.
+In its journey from 21 scholars in 1925 to approximately 1540 in 2013, SAHS has produced hundreds of outstanding women who have made their mark in a wide range of disciplines – medicine, law, education, international affairs, finance, religion, politics and sports – with many achieving firsts in their respective fields.

 The school’s success is, in large part, due to the outstanding leadership it has enjoyed in the persons of its Principals - Jenny Gartshore, Margaret Gartshore, Mary Dawson, Fay Saunders, Joan Reader, Dahlia Mills-Repole and Sharon Reid.
 The contribution of Old Girls and the Parent Teachers Associations has been invaluable as they continue to support the school in many ways.